bhlevca/WebGnomeAPI/help/views/form/water.rst

 Both salinity and temperature are needed to determine the density of seawater.
 Density is a major factor in determining whether an oil will float or sink.

 Water Temperature is can be set in multiple units.
-If you have no idea, you can often find data fr the US from at the `National Data Buoy Center <https://www.ndbc.noaa.gov/>`_.
+If you have no idea, you can often find data fr the US from at the |ndbc_link|.
 * Enter a water temperature and select units from the drop-down menu.

 * Select an approximate salinity value in Practical Salinity Units (PSU) from the drop-down menu or enter a custom value.